 For Operational Imbalances remaining from previous month(s), the Operational Imbalance from the previous month(s) will be adjusted on a volumetric basis by dividing the Operational Imbalance dollar amount by the current month’s Index Price.

-The Index Price for each month shall equal the average of the daily prices for that month as reported in Gas Daily’s table entitled “DAILY PRICE SURVEY” for delivery into Transporter’s mainline system for the following: (1) “Permian Basin Area--Transwestern”; (2) “North-Texas Panhandle—Transwestern”; and (3) “New Mexico—San Juan Basin—TW SJ (Blanco)”.
+The Index Price for each month shall equal the average of the daily prices for that month as reported in Gas Daily’s table entitled “DAILY PRICE SURVEY” for delivery into Transporter’s mainline system for the “New Mexico—San Juan Basin—TW SJ (Blanco)”.
 (If a range of prices is shown for any particular day, the midpoint of such range shall represent that day’s price at a particular location.)
-Notwithstanding the foregoing, Company shall be allowed to make an election to utilize the index for a single basin or an average of only two basins if the basin(s) is/are the source of all of its supplies under this Agreement.
 Such election shall be effective for no less than a one-year period.
 If, for any reason, Gas Daily ceases to be available for a particular month, the Index Price for that month will equal the average of the daily prices for the above-described locations for the applicable month as reported in any other generally accepted available industry publication chosen by Transporter.
 If another generally accepted industry publication becomes available that reports daily prices for the above-listed basins, Transporter shall incorporate said prices into the calculation(s) provided above.

 Prices used to calculate the Index Price will be prices quoted “into the mainline” in order to eliminate inconsistencies due to varying gathering and treating charges.
 Transporter will post the Index Price for each month on its Electronic Bulletin Board within one (1) business day following the end of the applicable month.

-Operational Imbalances that may arise from time-to-time may be resolved, on a not unduly discriminatory basis, by payment on an “in-kind” basis or by either Transporter or Company, as appropriate, purchasing volumes necessary to clear the entire Operational Imbalance (“cash-out”) at the Index Price (as indexed herein or at such other price as Parties may mutually agree).
+Operational Imbalances that may arise from time-to-time and that are not mutually resolved by Transporter and Company in accordance with the first sentence of Section 4(b). shall be resolved, on a not unduly discriminatory basis, by either Transporter or Company, as appropriate, purchasing volumes necessary to clear the entire Operational Imbalance (“cash-out”) at the Index Price (as indexed herein or at such other price as Parties may mutually agree).
 Transporter will accept nominations for and schedule the volumes necessary to resolve the Operational Imbalance subject to operational considerations.

 Notwithstanding anything herein that may be interpreted to the contrary, in the event that the aggregate Operational Imbalance for all Interconnect Points in any month is outside a 10% tolerance level (i.e., either exceeds 110% of the quantities scheduled, or is less than 90% of the quantities scheduled), and the Operational Imbalance exceeds 10,000 dth, then Company shall be assessed a penalty.
 Company will be charged 30¢ per dekatherm (0.30/dth) for volumes outside the tolerance level, although Company will be granted an automatic waiver of such penalty for the first outside-tolerance month in any six-month period.
 In addition, if Company’s deliveries or receipts are outside the tolerance level due to incorrect measurement data communicated to Company by Transporter, any such penalty will be waived.
 If any Operational Imbalance is due to an operational request of Transporter (which shall be confirmed in writing), or is otherwise caused by Transporter, no penalty shall be assessed.